Skip to main content

-HandWrist websites should feel welcoming, professional, and built for guidance.
+Hand & Wrist websites should feel welcoming, professional, and built for guidance

-As an hand & wrist orthopedic surgeon, you guide people through one of the most complex and consequential legal processes they will ever face.
+As an hand & wrist orthopedic surgeon, you guide people through one of the most complex and consequential legal processes they will ever face

-HandWrist patients are navigating systems that feel overwhelming and unfamiliar.
+Hand & Wrist patients are navigating systems that feel overwhelming and unfamiliar.
 Whether they are pursuing a family petition, applying for a work visa, seeking asylum, or facing removal proceedings, they have questions that feel urgent and deeply personal.
-Most of the time, those questions start with a search online - around 87% of consumers say they would use Google to research a orthopedic surgeon, with ChatGPT now used by another 28% as a starting point.
+Most of the time, those questions start with a search online, and ChatGPT is now used by 28% of consumers as a starting point.

-That reality shapes how an hand & wrist law website should work.
+That reality shapes how an hand & wrist website should work.
 It needs to feel welcoming and clear, not full of legal jargon.
 Practice areas should be easy to find and understand.
 The tone should communicate patience, expertise, and reliability because for many patients, your practice is the first place they are turning for help.

 For us, that means building the website and connected tools in a way that fits how an hand & wrist practice actually operates: process driven, client centered, and built to explain complex topics simply.